eclipsesource/jsonforms/packages/angular-material/README.md

 JSONForms eliminates the tedious task of writing fully-featued forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

 # Angular Material Renderers Package
+**NOTE**: This is a **private** package as it is still Work-in-Progress.

 This is the JSONForms Angular Material Renderers Package.
 This package only contains renderers and must be combined with  [JSONForms Angular](https://github.com/eclipsesource/jsonforms/blob/master/packages/angular).

-**This is a proof of concept currently and will evolve in the future.**

 # License
 The JSONForms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.